rachel-king4/wsaa_bigproject/README.md

 The config file contains the details required to access the database (host name and password), in this case the MySQL database contained in my online development environment on PythonAnywhere.

 ### **playerviewer.html**
 The playerviewer file is a html (HyperText Markip Language) file which is the core language of the world wide web.
 The html file defines the content and basic structure of the web page for viewing football players in the database.
+Styles were applied to the html page to improve the aesthetics of the page.
+(2)

 ### **clubviewer.html**
 Similar to the playerviewer file, the clubviewer file defines the content and basic structure of the web page for viewing football clubs in the database.
+Styles were applied to the html page to improve the aesthetics of the page.
+(2)

 ## **Online Hosting**
 The application is hosted online using the online web hosting service PythonAnywhere.
 A Github repostitory, containing all the required code, is used to deploy the application to the server.

 ## **Running the Program**
-The files above were deployed to PythonAnywhere using a repository on Github named "deloytogithub" (should be named deployto pythonanywhere, this was named incorrectly in error).
+The files above were deployed to PythonAnywhere using a repository on Github named "deloytogithub" (should be named deploytopythonanywhere, this was named incorrectly in error).
 The web appliacation was set up on PythonAnywhere by setting the source code and working directory to reference the applicable directory.
 This can be viewed at https://eu.pythonanywhere.com/user/rachelking/webapps/#tab_id_rachelking_eu_pythonanywhere_com.

 To view the player table, the following link can be pasted into a web browser: